cannlytics/cannlytics-docs/README.md

 # Documentation <a name="documentation"></a>

+You can read the Cannlytics documentation at [https://docs.cannlytics.com](https://docs.cannlytics.com).

+## Writing documentation

 Documentation for Cannlytics is written in [Markdown](https://guides.github.com/features/mastering-markdown/) and lives in the `docs` folder.
 The configuration for the documentation is contained within `mkdocs.yml`.
 Building the documentation requires [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) and [Docker](https://www.docker.com/get-started).

-## Writing documentation
+## Building the documentation

 First, you will need to pull and build the Material for MKDocs Docker image: